Project Overview

 Because of that, ScoutBase isn’t designed like a traditional social network.
 It’s built as a professional discovery tool where privacy and timing matter more than visibility or engagement.
 Growth will be slower by design, but the tradeoff is a product people actually feel safe using.

 Instead of followers, the platform uses connections.
-Messaging, referrals, and tagging only unlock when there’s mutual intent, which keeps interactions intentional rather than performative.
-Trust is built into the system.
-Only verified accounts can endorse others, and profiles clearly show whether someone is a player, representative, coach, or organization.
+Communication unlocks when there’s mutual intent, which keeps interactions intentional rather than performative.
+There's a main trust layer built into the app intentionally; only verified accounts can endorse others, send invites to other pros outside the network, send connection requests, and profiles clearly show whether someone is a pro player or representative.

 Discovery adapts to the person doing the searching.
-Players, teams, and representatives see different filters because they’re looking for different things.
+Players and representatives see different filters because they’re looking for different things.
 This reduces blind outreach and makes finding the right opportunities more focused.
-The home feed exists to support discovery, not compete with social platforms, and is designed to stay intentional rather than attention-driven.
+The home feed exists to support discovery and is designed to stay intentional rather than to grab attention.

-The diagram below shows how these decisions come together, from roles and verification to how discovery and visibility work across the platform.
+The diagram below maps how roles, verification, and discovery connect across the platform.

 Assumptions, validation & what success means